-The Investment Company receives collateral for derivative transactions, securities lending transactions and repurchase agreement transactions.
 The management of this collateral requires the deployment of systems and the definition of certain processes.
 The failure of these processes, as well as any human or system failure at the Investment Company or at external third parties in connection with the management of collateral, may result in the risk that the collateral could lose value and no longer be sufficient to fully cover the Investment Company's delivery or retransfer claim with respect to the counterparty.